ryman1/keeweb-wiki/FAQ.md

 Q: I want a feature.
 A: You can [either open a feature request](https://github.com/antelle/keeweb/issues/new?title=[Feature%20request]%20), or sumbit a pullreq with it (but please, contact the author first, because I have strong opinion against some features, e.g. entry background color).

+Q: I want a very strange custom feature and I'm ready to pay for it.
+A: Please, [contact](http://antelle.net/) the author.